So, how did it come to this?

 Now (stick with me, we’re nearly there!), this new (old) house of ours was TWICE (yes) the price of our old house.
 We sold the smaller house, and bought the bigger one, and still managed to keep the summer house (for a while).
 The equity that had accumulated in our old house, was just enough to cover the down payment on the new house, of 20% (the mortgage owners in Denmark will know that the 20% is a magic limit to have access to cheap funding for the remaining 80% – but more about that in another afsnit).

-During this transaction we almost hit an income:debt ratio of 5:1!
+During this transaction we almost hit a debt:income ratio of 5:1!
 The thumb rule here in Denmark is 4:1, max.
 So my bank guy was semi-happy during all of this.
 Somehow, I think he knew about my magic pockets (that somehow always filled with money eventually), otherwise he would have never allowed us to buy such an expensive house…

 Anyway, loving the life in the new house.
 However, having two houses with two big gardens, two cats, two cars and two ladies is one something too many.